SVP of Product Management and Marketing, MapR

 Anoop Dawar: This has also been done in an open fashion so that the language binding, as well at the Node.js and Python core base, will be openly available for all the developers and this also then allows customers, as well as enthusiasts, to write their own language drivers mimicking the capabilities of Node.js and Python core base.
 Next on the list with this are C/C++, C#, and Go language drivers.

-Anoop Dawar: Several of our customers are using MapR DB to run extremely important mission critical applications.
+Anoop Dawar: Several of our customers are using MapR Database to run extremely important mission critical applications.
 These apps have critical SLAs and it's essential that the customers get deep visibility into how the database is performing.
-With 6.1 we made enhancements to the MapR DB to provide granular monitoring capabilities, at the table level and even at the operations level.
+With 6.1 we made enhancements to the MapR Database to provide granular monitoring capabilities, at the table level and even at the operations level.

 Anoop Dawar: This allows the IT teams and the dev-ops teams of our customers to run extremely high SLA applications that are mission critical to their business.
 Not only analytical applications but also operational analytical applications as well as operational applications that run their businesses.